wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/04-good-practices.md

 do_action( 'delete_post' );
 ```

-If you want to add an action before the actual change, the convention is to prefix it with `pre_`.
+If you want to add an action before the actual change, you can prefix it with `pre_`.

 ```php
 do_action( 'pre_delete_post' );
 ```

-Finally, if you want to add an action after the actual event, The convention is to use a past tense in the name.
+Finally, if you want to add an action after the actual event, the convention is to use a past tense in the name.

 ```php
 do_action( 'deleted_post' );